Nothing fun about it, according to Graham Lewis

 As a two-time transplant recipient—including an allogeneic stem cell transplant (allo-SCT), Graham and his family know firsthand the challenges patients face.

-Graham’s own GVHD was initially missed, and by the time he reached the expert treatment he needed, irreversible damage had been done, leaving him in a wheelchair and requiring daily support.
+Graham’s own GVHD has left him in a wheelchair requiring daily support.
 It has been a difficult time for Graham and his family, but they have stuck together and survived.

 Why Graham chose to support Arrow